Niranjan-NN/prodigy-Tasks/task4/README.md

-# Sentiment Analysis and Word Cloud Generation
+# Social Media Sentiment Analysis and Visualization

 This project analyzes sentiment data from Twitter datasets and generates word clouds for different sentiment labels.
 It combines sentiment columns into a single column representing the most significant sentiment and visualizes sentiment distribution and word clouds.